mrc-ide/skygrowth/README.md

 * incorporating time-varying covariates into phylodynamic inference.
 This is appropriate if the covariate is expected to alter the growth rate of effective population size
 * computing the reproduction number (expected number of offspring) through time given prior information about the generation interval

+## To cite

+Erik Volz and Xavier Didelot, __Modeling the growth and decline of pathogen effective population size provides insight into epidemic dynamics and drivers of antimicrobial resistance__, Submitted 2017

 ## H3N2 influenza in New York
 This data set is provided in the phylodyn R package by Karcher et al.
 It is based on 12 consecutive seasonal influenza seasons in NY state up to 2004.